 Class 2 (4 mph) mobility scooters and powerchairs can only travel on the road where there is no alternative such as a pavement.
 Class 3 road-legal machines must have lights, reflectors and rear view mirrors fitted.

 Tandem or 'two person' mobility scooters are NOT allowed to be used on the pubic highway (i.e. pavement or road).
 They can only be used on private land with the permission of the landowner.

 Click here for the 'Highway Code' for mobility scooters.

 We recommend that a scooter is serviced every year.
 Some insurance companies will not pay out on an insurance claim without proof that the scooter has been serviced annually.

 Scooters like to be used.
 If left unused, things can seize up.

 Being electronic, they don't like getting wetter than can be helped.
 They like to be protected from the rain, but equally we sometimes see problems generated by condensation, frost and driving through snow and water.
 Inadequately protected scooters being transported on trailers and similar can be highly vulnerable to water damage.

-New scooters come with a 12 month warranty.
+New products generally come with a 12 month warranty.
 The warranty covers for components which have a manufacturing fault and for factory mis-assembly.
 Warranty does not cover mis-use, breakages, accident damage and similar subsequent to delivery.
 Mechanical or electrical failure through lack of maintenance, over-loading, water damage and so on is not covered by the warranty.